Codekage224/JAVA-programs/README.md

 # JAVA-programs
-Here's the full java programs given to us in this semester this is a 101 for me tryna figuring out how this platform works let's hope for something good
+Here's the full java programs given to us in this semester\n
+this is a 101 for me
+tryna figuring out how this platform works let's hope for something good